Telliskivi Creative City

 Since 2019, the international photo art center Fotografiska Tallinn was opened, presenting the best works of top photographers with frequently changing exhibitions.
 Fotografiska also has a café and restaurant that can be visited without a museum ticket.
 The restaurant is managed by top chef Peeter Pihel, known for his passionate leadership in sustainable food preparation.
 In 2022, Fotografiska Restaurant was awarded a green Michelin star.

-The center has numerous exhibition spaces, including the legendary Vaal Gallery, the Juhan Kuusi Documentary Photography Center, and the outdoor galleries of Loomelinnaku Väligalerii and Kolme Puu galerii, the latter of which focuses on socially significant issues.
+The center has numerous exhibition spaces, including the Vaal Gallery, the Juhan Kuusi Documentary Photography Center, and the outdoor galleries of Loomelinnaku Väligalerii and Kolme Puu galerii, the latter of which focuses on socially significant issues.
 There is also the Telliskivi Creative City Gallery on the center's shop streets.
-Visitors should also keep an eye out for street art when walking around the center's outdoor areas.
+There are numerous pieces of street art around the center's outdoor areas.